AndersonBrent/Invoice-Template-Application/README.md

       3) Don't show client if there's no invoices.
       4) Button for toggling All, paid, and unpaid invoices.

-    B) A collection of invoiceable clients.
+    B) A collection of clients.
       1) Add new clients here.
       2) View existing clients based on name, email, address, and phone.
         a) Modify/delete clickable client from editing pane.